prachi260605/GESTURE-VOLUME-CONTROLLER/README.md

                                                      <-- MADE BY PRACHI GUPTA -->

 https://user-images.githubusercontent.com/120955356/231961596-a9f1c75d-5646-4373-83fc-cbaa9b84dd12.mp4

 # Gesture Volume Control
-Gesture Volume Control is the about changing the volume according to the movement of fingers.
+Gesture Volume Controller changes the volume according to the movement of fingers.
 The volume changes as the distance between the index finger and thumb varies.

 ## Libraries used